GDGAlgiers/Devfest22Challenges/Web/themeChanger/README.md

 ## Notes

-1. The boilerplate design is already made on the setup, you just need to focus on implementing the new feature.
+1. The boilerplate design is already made on the starter folder, you just need to focus on implementing the new feature.
 2. Necessary colors are given on the starter HTML file.
 3. The implementation of one more theme of your choice is a bonus(+2 pts).